Even Evil Has Standards: Film

 - Josef Buehler points out to the ignorant Luther that it's often distressing for their soldiers, who have some semblance of honor, to shoot unarmed women and children in mass slaughters.
 His tone seems to indicate he agrees with them.

-- The Counselor: A spy-for-hire seduces Brad Pitt's character to get his laptop password.
+- The Counselor: The spy-for-hire seduces Brad Pitt's character to get his laptop password.
 When she delivers it to her employer, however, she's horrified to learn that the job has made her an accessory to a planned murder.
 She refuses payment on principle and storms away.

 - The Dark Crystal: The Skeksis in may be decadent, genocidal tyrants, but they abhor profanity, calling Aughra "crude" for cussing at them.